AlibabaResearch/mononn/README.md

 python run_your_tensorflow_model.py
 ```

-It may takes a while for MonoNN tuner to explore optimization space defined by the MonoNN compiler during the first inference iteration.
+It may take a while for the MonoNN tuner to explore the optimization space defined by the MonoNN compiler during the first inference iteration.
-One can optionally save tuning result use below environment variable.
+One can optionally save tuning results using the below environment variable.

 ```
 export TF_MONONN_DUMP_DIR=/path/to/tuning/spec
 ```

-In this way MonoNN can load existing tuning specification for subsequent inference, No tuning needed.
+In this way MonoNN can load existing tuning specifications for subsequent inference, No tuning is needed.
 ```
 export TF_MONONN_EXISTING_TUNING_SPEC_DIR=/path/to/tuning/spec
 python run_your_tensorflow_model.py
 ```

-# (Optional) Inspect MonoNN generated code
+# (Optional) Inspect MonoNN-generated code

 MonoNN will dump generated CUDA and PTX code to TF_MONONN_DUMP_DIR if specified.
 Here is a sample directory structure for dumped files.